yutaf/blog-hugo/content/internationalize-symfony-validation-component-outside-of-symfony-framework.md

 <!--more-->

-It took me some hours to make it, Symfony validation component Internationalization.
+It took me several hours to make it, Symfony validation component Internationalization.
 The point is instantiation of `translator` and `validator`.